The Needs We're Taught to Hide — Why Men Suppress Intimacy and Women Suppress Autonomy

 For women (estrogen and oxytocin-driven tendencies):

 Unhealthy strategies: Estrogen and oxytocin heighten sensitivity to relational feedback.
-In cultures that reward self-sacrifice, women often over-give, people-please, or resort to manipulation and drama to secure closeness.
+In cultures that reward self-sacrifice, women often over-give, people-please, or resort to manipulation and drama to secure closeness and safety.
 These protect connection but at the cost of identity and vitality.

 Healthy strategies: When paired with autonomy and choice, those same sensitivities become relational intelligence: empathy with boundaries, compassion without self-erasure, and the courage to want openly.
-Vulnerability here is not weakness — it is the gateway to authentic intimacy.
+Agency here is not detachment — it is the gateway to authentic intimacy.

 The path forward is not to abandon strength or vulnerability, but to integrate them.
 A man whose courage is softened by connection, and a woman whose openness is protected by choice and boundaries, embody a balance that makes intimacy sustainable and depression less likely.